 Kansai American Center Reference Service

 The Kansai American Center Reference Service provides research and reference services for Japanese officials, scholars, journalists, researchers, and professionals on various aspects of United States policy: international relations, especially U.S.-Japan economic and security relations, U.S. society, values and politics, and global issues.
+For specific queries, please use the link to the online form below.

 Please Note: We do NOT answer inquiries concerning visas and immigration.
 All such inquiries must be referred to “Visas to the U.S.”